 Definition Description Corporations Act Corporations Act 2001 (Cth) Competition and Consumer Laws Competition and Consumer laws in Australia and New Zealand including the Competition and Consumer Act 2010 (Australia) and the Commerce Act 1986 and Fair-Trading Act 1986 (New Zealand).
 Tipping Off Under Anti-Money Laundering and Counter Terrorism Financing legislation, 'Tipping Off' is informing anyone other than the relevant regulator that a suspicion has been formed about a customer or that a Suspicious Matter Report has been submitted.
 Tipping off also includes revealing information that might reasonably lead a person to conclude that a suspicion has been formed about them or that a regulator has been told about that suspicion.
-Whistleblower A Whistleblower is a person who is eligible for protection as a whistleblower under the Company's Whistleblower Policy or under the regimes contained in Part 9.4AAA of the Corporations Act and part IVD of the Taxation Administration Act 1953 (Cth).
+Whistleblower A Whistleblower is a person who is eligible for protection as a whistleblower under the Company's Whistleblower Policy or under the regimes contained in Part 9.4AAA of the Corporations Act and part IVD of the Taxation Administration Act 1953 (Cth) in Australia and the Protected Disclosures Act 2000 in New Zealand.